thyprabhat/myblog/all_collections/_posts/2020-10-26-How-to-filter-data-on-partial-string.md

 ## Solution:

 Use the library called <i>data.table</i>.
-It adds a function called *%like* which helps to identify the part of string.
+It adds a function called *%like%* which helps to identify the part of string.

 ## Sample code